Joel Atlas Skirble

 Joel’s life continued to mirror the values he learned from his parents.
 He had a life-long interest in politics, reading, art, film and travel.
 He established strong ties with Israel and managed the Jewish Foundation of Greater Pittsburgh Rafa and Paula Atlas Endowment, dedicated to supporting research in security and peace studies in Israel.
 He was an ardent supporter of Israel, leaving a legacy gift in his will to the American Israel Public Affairs Committee.
 AIPAC Washington Area director Deborah Adler writes, “He was an ardent Zionist and pro-Israel advocate.
 He led by example and we could always depend on him to stand on the front lines in the fight to keep Israel safe and secure.”

-In 1971 he began practicing law in Washington, DC as a court appointed lawyer with an office on Columbia Road.
+In the early 1970s he began practicing law in Washington, DC as a court appointed lawyer with an office on Columbia Road.
 Among the first bilingual lawyers to serve the growing Latino population in the national capital region, he opened offices in northern Virginia and Maryland.
-Affectionately known as “El Capitan,” he was often seen driving a car wrapped with his portrait and flags from every Spanish speaking country, which he parked at sports and community events that he sponsored.
+Affectionately known as “El Capitán,” he advertised in Spanish on radio and television and was often seen driving a car, wrapped with his portrait and flags from every Spanish speaking country.
+The car was often seen parked at the sports and community events he sponsored.
 He also had a law office in El Salvador.
-Over the decades Joel’s legal practice, known as “Equipo Atlas,” settled more than 13,000 cases.
+He established the Joel Atlas Skirble Foundation, a charity that provided scholarships for Latino youth.
+For many years he was a board member of GALA Hispanic Theater, and a sponsor of FilmFest DC and the Telluride Film Festival.